mcc-us/Churn_Testing/README.md

 The loss of AD&D customers to competition is a constant problem.

-This analysis e aims to determine:
+This analysis aims to determine:
 1. What factors are important for increasing retention?
 2. Can a mathematical model be developed for monthly prediction?